MicroEJ/docs/overview/executableBuildWorkflow.rst

   Ask MicroEJ sales or support team if the requested architecture is not listed as available.

-Platform Sources
+VEE Port Sources
 ~~~~~~~~~~~~~~~~

-A Platform includes development tools and a runtime environment:
+A VEE Port is an implementation of :ref:`vee` for a target device, it includes:

 * the Architecture and :ref:`pack_overview`,
 * the Abstraction Layers implementations,
-* the Simulator and its associated Mocks,
+* the :ref:`Simulator <simulator_principle>` and its associated :ref:`Mocks <mock>`,
 * a C Board Support Package (BSP) with C drivers and an optional RTOS.

-The Platform sources contains the following projects:
+The VEE Port sources contain the following projects:

-* ``<platform>-configuration``: The Platform Configuration project.
+* ``<veeport>-configuration``: The VEE Port Configuration project.
-* ``<platform>-bsp``: The C code for the board-specific files
+* ``<veeport>-bsp``: The C code for the board-specific files
   (drivers).
-* ``<platform>-fp``: Front Panel mockup for the simulator.
+* ``<veeport>-fp``: Front Panel mockup for the simulator.

-See :ref:`platform_import` to learn how to import an existing Platform, and :ref:`new_platform_creation`
+Follow the :ref:`sdk_6_getting_started` to learn how to import an existing VEE Port,
-to learn how to create a Platform.
+and :ref:`new_platform_creation` to learn how to create a VEE Port project.

-Depending on the project's requirements, the Platform can
+Depending on the project's requirements, the VEE Port can
 be connected in various ways to the BSP; see :ref:`bsp_connection` for
 more information on how to do it.

 Application
 ~~~~~~~~~~~

+An Application is a software program that runs on a MICROEJ VEE, it is written in Managed Code (Java, Javascript, managed-C, etc.).

-An Application is a Java project that can be configured (in the :guilabel:`Run configurations ...` properties):
+An Application project can:

-1. to either run on:
+1. either run on:

   * the Simulator (computer desktop),
   * a device (actual embedded hardware).

-2. to setup:

-  * memory (example: Java heap, Java stack),
+2. be configured to:

-  * Foundation Libraries,
+  * use Foundation and Add-On Libraries (GUI, Networking, Filesystem, etc.),
+  * adapt to the device requirements (e.g. heap size configuration),
   * etc.

-To run on a device, the application is compiled and optimized for a specific Platform.
-It generates a ``microejapp.o`` (native object code) linked with the ``<platform>-bsp`` project.
+To run on a device, the application is compiled and optimized for a specific VEE Port.
+It generates a ``microejapp.o`` (native object code) linked with the ``<veeport>-bsp`` project.

-To import an existing Application as a zipped project in the SDK:

-* Go to :guilabel:`File` > :guilabel:`Import…` > :guilabel:`General` >
-  :guilabel:`Existing Projects into Workspace` > :guilabel:`Select
-  archive file` > :guilabel:`Browse…`.
-* Select the zip file of the project.
-* And select :guilabel:`Finish` import.
+Refer to the :ref:`sdk_6_user_guide` for more information on how to create/import and run an Application.

-See :ref:`simulator_execution` for more information on how to create, configure, and develop a Standalone Application.
+Refer to :ref:`application-developer-guide` for more information on how to develop and configure an Application.

 C Toolchain (GCC, KEIL, IAR, …)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Used to compile and link the following files into the final executable
+The C Toolchain is used to compile and link the following files into the final executable
 (binary, hex, elf, … that will be programmed on the hardware):

   * the ``microejapp.o`` (application),
-  * the ``microejruntime.lib`` or ``microejruntime.a`` (Platform runtime),
+  * the ``microejruntime.lib`` or ``microejruntime.a`` (MICROEJ VEE runtime),
   * the BSP C files (C application files and Board Support Package).

 Module Repository
 ~~~~~~~~~~~~~~~~~

-A Module Repository provides the modules required to build Platforms and Applications.
+A Module Repository provides modules required to build VEE Ports and Applications.

-* The MicroEJ Central Repository is an online repository of software modules (libraries, tools, etc.), see https://repository.microej.com/.
-This repository can also be used as an offline repository, see https://developer.microej.com/central-repository/.

-* (Optional) It can be extended with an offline repository (``.zip``) that can be imported in the workspace (see :ref:`repository_offline`):
+By default, MICROEJ SDK is configured to import modules from online repositories hosted by MicroEJ Corp.:
+* :ref:`central_repository`
+* :ref:`developer_repository`

+Optionally, an Offline Repository can be used to extend online repositories (``.zip``).
-See :ref:`module_repository` for more information.
+See :ref:`module_repositories` for more information.

 Dependencies Between Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~